hmcts/cp-job-manager/README.md

 ### Code Quality

 - **JUnit 5** for unit and integration testing
-- **Mockito 4.6.1** for mocking in tests (Java 17 compatible version)
+- **Mockito 4.6.1** for mocking in tests (Java 21 compatible version)
 - **Hamcrest** for test assertions

-**Note**: The project is configured to use Java 17 for both compilation and testing via `gradle.properties`.
+**Note**: The project is configured to use Java 21 for both compilation and testing via `build.gradle`.
 All tests are enabled and passing.

 ## Version